-All applicants are required to have completed the BeST Assessment (Best Practices Self-Assessment Tool).
+All applicants are required to have completed the BeST Assessment (Best Practices Self-Assessment Tool) within the last two years.
 Applications that have not completed the BeST Assessment prior to the application due date will be ineligible.
 The Specialty Courts Resource Center (SCRC) operated by Sam Houston State University will collect all assessment results and provide them to PSO to be included with each application during the review and scoring process.
 In order to access the BeST Assessment, please contact the SCRC Project Manager at agregory@shsu.edu.